 There is an infection nearby, for example, in the throat.

-Sometimes neck masses are caused by a cyst (a fluid-filled sac) that has been present from birth but is noticed only after it has become inflamed or infected.
+Other causes of neck masses include a cyst (a fluid-filled sac) that has been present from birth but is noticed only after it has become inflamed or infected.
 Neck masses may also result from swelling due to a neck injury, inflammation of the salivary glands, or noncancerous (benign) tumors.
-Rarely, lymphoma (see Overview of Lymphoma), a thyroid tumor, or another cancerous (malignant) tumor is the cause.
+Sometimes, enlargement of the thyroid gland (called a goiter) may cause a neck mass.
+Rarely, lymphoma, a thyroid tumor, or another cancerous (malignant) tumor is the cause.

 Most neck masses cause no symptoms and are of greater concern to parents than to the children who have them.
 However, infected lymph nodes or cysts are tender and painful and may cause a fever.

 Because many neck masses are caused by viral infections and disappear without treatment, tests are usually not needed unless a mass lasts for several weeks.

 However, doctors may take a swab from the back of the throat to test for a bacterial infection, or they may do blood tests to look for such disorders as infectious mononucleosis, leukemia, hyperthyroidism, or bleeding problems.

 Doctors may also take x-rays of the chest and use computed tomography (CT) or magnetic resonance imaging (MRI) of the head and neck to determine whether the mass is a tumor or a cyst and to determine more precisely how big it is and to where it extends.
 Ultrasonography may be done to determine whether a mass in the neck is a cyst.